Fat Ox

 The bistecca tradition in Italy, particularly the Florentine variant built around Chianina beef and minimal intervention, has influenced American restaurants in waves.
 The first wave imported the name and the cut.
 The more recent wave has gone deeper, looking at the dry-aging protocols, the wood-fire approach, and the accompanying antipasti culture that frames the steak as one element in a longer meal rather than the entire occasion.

 Paradise Valley, as a dining market, has a price tolerance that supports premium proteins and serious wine programs.
 Residents and visitors in this corridor have demonstrated willingness to pay for quality that is verifiable, not merely claimed.
 That creates the conditions for an Italian-adjacent steakhouse to succeed where it might struggle in a more price-compressed market.
-The peer set for Fat Ox within the Valley is less the casual Italian chain and more the serious independent that is making a case for its culinary framework through the plate rather than through marketing.
+The comparable set for Fat Ox within the Valley is less the casual Italian chain and more the serious independent that is making a case for its culinary framework through the plate rather than through marketing.

 For context on what serious Italian-American dining looks like at the highest tier nationally, Le Bernardin in New York City demonstrates format discipline at the fine dining level, while Providence in Los Angeles shows how a single-protein focus executed with precision can anchor a full restaurant identity.
 Fat Ox works in a more accessible register than either, but the underlying principle of building a menu around a clear culinary argument applies equally.